-Once a student has viewed an examination-unless the wrong examination has been sent to the approved invigilator or approved invigilation centre-the examination will be deemed to have been written or attempted to have been written.
+Once a student has viewed an examination-unless the wrong examination has been sent to the invigilator-the examination will be deemed to have been written or attempted to have been written.

 Students must complete their examinations within the time specified on the official invigilation and examination instructions.